 Closing on a home after conditional approval

-In order to close on your house, you need to finalize your loan.
-And that means moving from conditional approval to unconditional/full approval.
+To close on your house, you need to finalize your loan.
+And that means moving from conditional approval to unconditional or full approval.
 To get there, you need to meet all of the conditions the lender has laid out.

 In many cases, that means providing them with more information.
 Once you know why your loan was conditionally approved, start taking steps to meet those conditions.
 That might mean reaching out to your employer or tax professional for additional documentation, drafting a gift or explanation letter or talking to an insurer to get the house covered.

 Whatever the case may be, you won’t be able to get the mortgage — or close on the house — until you meet the lender’s conditions.
 If you’re in a competitive market or the seller wants a quick closing, act fast here.

 Checking off your conditions is just one piece of finalizing your home loan.
 You also need to be ready to pay closing costs.
 Your lender should explain everything required to get your loan in place.

 If I’m conditionally approved, can I be denied a mortgage?

 Yes.
 Remember, your approval is conditional.
 If the conditions aren’t met, your approval becomes null and void.
 The fact that you had partial approval carries no weight.